 Many patients need oxygen for their chronic pulmonary diseases.
 Often, even with the use of adequate oxygen, their activity is limited due to dyspnea.
 For certain patients, the insertion of the transtracheal oxygen catheter, a catheter that delivers oxygen directly in the airways, improves their exercise tolerance and their quality of life.
 This is an outpatient procedure and patients usually go home on the same day.
 This procedure is only available at a few centers in the country.

 A new procedure has been developed to help patients with severe asthma and persistent symptoms despite optimal medical therapy.
 Airway thermoplasty uses heat to treat the muscles of the airways.
 It may help patients reduce their symptoms and reduce or phase out certain medications.
 Airway thermoplasty treats the main cause of airway obstruction in asthma patients, and it is available in our center through our asthma clinic.

-Electromagnetic navigational bronchoscopy enables the pulmonolgist to reach areas in the lung using a special magnetic field.
+Electromagnetic navigational bronchoscopy enables the pulmonologist to reach areas in the lung using a special magnetic field.
 It enables the pulmonologist to biopsy very small nodules that previously required a CT-guided biopsy.

-In addition to these procedures, our Interventional Pulmonology Program accepts referrals for all forms of diagnostic bronchoscopy and bronchoscopic lung biopses.
+In addition to these procedures, our Interventional Pulmonology Program accepts referrals for all forms of diagnostic bronchoscopy and bronchoscopic lung biopsies.